scalar-dev/semtex/README.md

 - Install the [browser extension](https://github.com/scalar-dev/semtex/releases/download/v0.1.2/semtex_browser_extension-0.1.0.zip).
 Currently, this is only supported on browsers which allow you to install unsigned extensions (e.g. Firefox Nightly).

 ## What is it?
-semtex is a set of tools for locally indexing and semantically searching your browser history.
-It comprises:
 - a rust-based backend to index text into a vector index ([usearch](https://github.com/unum-cloud/usearch))
 - a browser extension which tracks local browsing activity;
 - and a desktop application to search and managed your data.